Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-web-api-sample/README.md

 git clone https://github.com/Azure-Samples/ms-identity-java-webapi.git
 ```

-### Step 3:  Register the sample with your Azure Active Directory tenant
+### Step 3:  Register the sample with your Microsoft Entra tenant

 There are two projects in this sample.
-Each needs to be registered separately in your Azure AD tenant.
+Each needs to be registered separately in your Microsoft Entra tenant.
 To register these projects:

-#### First step: choose the Azure AD tenant where you want to create your applications
+#### First step: choose the Microsoft Entra tenant where you want to create your applications

 As a first step you'll need to:

-1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
+1. Sign in to the [Microsoft Entra admin center](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
-1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then switch directory.
-Change your portal session to the desired Azure AD tenant.
+1. If your account is present in more than one Microsoft Entra tenant, select your profile at the top right corner in the menu on top of the page, and then switch directory.
+Change your portal session to the desired Microsoft Entra tenant.
-1. In the portal menu, select the Azure Active Directory service, and then select App registrations.
+1. In the portal menu, select the Microsoft Entra ID service, and then select App registrations.
 > In the next steps, you might need the tenant name (or directory name) or the tenant ID (or directory ID).
-These are presented in the **Properties** of the Azure Active Directory window respectively as *Name* and *Directory ID*
+These are presented in the **Properties** of the Microsoft Entra ID window respectively as *Name* and *Directory ID*

 #### Register the Web Api app (Java-webapi)